skt-t1-byungi/gulp-edgejs/README.md

 Add custom tags.

 #### refresh
 If this value is true, import new data from the path without cache.
+This is useful when in watch mode.
 Default is `false`.

 ## License
 MIT